A Quick Look at the Agricultural Research Stations

 The Hancock Agricultural Research Station is located on 412 acres in Waushara County in the part of Wisconsin known as the “Golden Sands”.
 The station’s sandy soils, most of which are irrigated, are representative of almost 2.5 million acres of sandy plain in central Wisconsin.
 Research at the Hancock station focuses on irrigated vegetable and field crops with an emphasis on potatoes, snap beans, cucumbers, field corn, sweet corn and alfalfa.
 The station has been recognized for sustainable agriculture research and outreach activities, and for research and demonstration work that supports integrated agricultural systems, particularly those focusing on ground water quality, environmental quality, and wind erosion.
 The station is also home to the Wisconsin Potato & Vegetable Storage Research Facility which was designed and built by the potato and vegetable growers of Wisconsin and donated to the University of Wisconsin-Madison in 2006.
 Research conducted at this facility is a cooperative effort between Wisconsin potato and vegetable growers, industry representatives and the University of Wisconsin-Madison research groups.

-Located in Oneida County, the heart of Wisconsin’s Northwoods, the Kemp Natural Resources Station is dedicated to research, instruction, and outreach concerning the management, conservation, and preservation of northern Wisconsin’s natural resources.
+Located in Oneida County, the heart of Wisconsin’s Northwoods, the Kemp Natural Resources Station is dedicated to research, instruction, and outreach concerning the management, conservation, and the sustainable use of northern Wisconsin’s natural resources.
 Situated on the shores of Lake Tomahawk, the station supports a diverse wildlife population and some of the last remnants of old-growth forests in the Lake States, making Kemp an exceptional research and educational facility.
 A varied and active research program tackles tough questions, providing answers necessary for wise natural resources management and use.
 An extensive curriculum, involving field trips, hands-on workshops and outdoor lectures, prepares students to become tomorrow’s natural resource managers.
 In addition, a successful series of outreach programs puts research to work, linking UW-Madison with the residents of northern Wisconsin.

 The Lancaster Agricultural Research Station is located in Grant County on hills and valleys that are typical of southwest Wisconsin, an area of the state that was spared when massive glaciers graded the rest of the state 10,000 years ago.
 The station’s soil and topography are representative of roughly 40 million acres in the Upper Mississippi Valley.
 The station’s research emphasis is on environmentally sound agricultural and natural resource systems and practices appropriate for producers and rural landowners on the un-glaciated soils in the upper Midwest.
 This includes soil and water conservation, field crop production and management, beef cattle feeding, management, breeding and reproduction, rotational grazing and pasture management, crop rotations, and integrated agricultural systems.